Recovery Implementation Team

 Kipp Frohlich, Florida Fish and Wildlife Conservation Commission

 Tom Jones, Barron Collier Companies

-Laurie McDonald, Defenders of Wildlife
+Laurie MacDonald, Defenders of Wildlife

 Robin Boughton, Florida Fish and Wildlife Conservation Commission